fatfisz/floox/README.md

 Lint and test your code with `npm test`.

 ## License
-Copyright (c) 2016 FatFisz.
+Copyright (c) 2016 Rafał Ruciński.
 Licensed under the MIT license.